Francis Bacon Thomas Hobbes

-New York Times columnist and Nobel prize-winning economist Paul Krugman recently wrote an interesting piece, “Knowledge Isn’t Power.”
+New York Times columnist and Nobel prize-winning economist Paul Krugman recently wrote an fine piece, “Knowledge Isn’t Power.”
 This contrasts with the received view that knowledge is power.
 Here is the opening paragraph of the relevant Wikipedia’s entry:

 The phrase “scientia potentia est” (or “scientia est potentia“ or also “scientia potestas est”) is a Latin aphorism often claimed to mean organized “knowledge is power.”It is commonly attributed to Sir Francis Bacon, although there is no known occurrence of this precise phrase in Bacon’s English or Latin writings.
 However, the expression “ipsa scientia potestas est” (‘knowledge itself is power’) occurs in Bacon’s Meditationes Sacrae (1597).
 The exact phrase “scientia potentia est” was written for the first time in the 1651 work Leviathan by Thomas Hobbes, who was secretary to Bacon as a young man.1

 For the philosophically uninitiated Sir Francis Bacon (1561-1626) “was an English philosopher … [and a] philosophical advocate and practitioner of the scientific method ...
 Bacon has been called the father of empiricism.
 His works established and popularised inductive methodologies for scientific inquiry, often called the Baconian method, or simply the scientific method.”2 Thomas Hobbes (1588-1679) “was an English philosopher, best known today for his work on political philosophy.
 His 1651 book Leviathan established social contract theory, the foundation of most later Western political philosophy.”3